-On Friday, March 18, residents of Midtown Park Apartments, Cultural Action Network, ACCE Action and a number of allies attempted to close down two banks that they believe are directly connected to current tenant displacement in the Mission, Fillmore-Western Addition and Bayview through evictions and predatory-lending foreclosures.
+On Friday, March 18, Flipping Mentors Website of Midtown Park Apartments, Cultural Action Network, ACCE Action and a number of allies attempted to close down two banks that they believe are directly connected to current tenant displacement in the Mission, Fillmore-Western Addition and Bayview through evictions and predatory-lending foreclosures.
 In addition to closing down two Chase and US Bank locations, they also delivered petitions for those banks to pledge to divest from investments and practices that result in displacement of long-time San Franciscans.

 “This shows a clear violation of these banks Community Reinvestment Act requirements!
 There are many factors to the displacement and affordable housing crisis,” said Bayview pastor and community leader Yul Dorn, “but the same banks who sold the Black community terrible loans and cost us a generation of lost wealth are the same bad actors profiting off the City’s affordable housing crisis.”